 Whether you are a dunker or not, these Italian Breakfast Cookies are a delicious way to start your day or even eat as a snack.
 Enjoy!

 Traditional Italian Breakfast Cookies

-In a medium bowl beat together egg and sugar until light and frothy.
-Add milk, oil and vanilla, beat well.
+- In a large bowl or stand mixer with the flat beaters, beat together the egg and sugar until light and frothy approximately 2-3 minutes.
+Add the milk, oil and vanilla, beat well.

-Add flour mixture a little at a time and mix with a wooden spoon (do not beat).
+- Add dry ingredients a little at a time and mix with a wooden spoon or spatula (do not beat).

-Remove pieces of dough to form into oblong shapes (approximately 2-2 1/2" x 3/4" - 6 1/2 x 2 centimeters) roll in granulated sugar and place on parchment paper lined baking sheets.
+- Remove pieces of dough to form into oblong shapes (approximately 2-2½" x ¾" – 6½ x 2 cm) roll them in granulated sugar and place on the prepared baking sheets.